ngoclinhtran/F2P-game-EDA-using-SQL/README.md

 - Based on the levels users typically play (can be observed and calculated from the data), calculate the target completion rate and calculate the number of users who would reach 50% of the target.

 ## Notes
+- There are 2 pdf files created for the purpose of present the result of 2 parts of this project.
+Each pdf file is a presentation of the result with insights, graphs and charts for data visualzation, and additional questions.
+- There are 2 sql files, which contain all of the SQL queries used in 2 parts of this project.
+Each sql file contains queries code and comments to further explain the queries for the readers.
-This is a personal project, which was created for the purpose of learning and assessing personal skills.
+- This is a personal project, which was created for the purpose of learning and assessing personal skills.
 Any comments, feedbacks are more than welcome.